 Other rules that I follow are "Keep It Simple, Stupid" and "If it ain't broke don't fix it".

 In OOP one of the most important principles is that of abstraction from which we can build abstract classes to identify the high-level concepts, and concrete classes which supply the low-level details.
 It could be said that an abstract class provides a basic pattern while a concrete class provides a working implementation of that pattern.
+In order to fulfil one of the aims of OOP which is to provide more reusable code it should be noted that creating a large abstract class which is inherited hundreds of times is far better than creating a small abstract class which is only inherited once or twice.

 If an enterprise application is comprised of a mixture of domain-specific logic and domain-agnostic logic, and the domain-agnostic logic can be seen to contain a set of repeating patterns of behaviour, it would make sense to me to create some sort of abstraction for each pattern so that it can be converted into any number of concrete implementations when building your application components.
 It should then be obvious that the domain-specific logic resides in the concrete implementation and not the abstract pattern.
 Since the abstraction should be defined BEFORE the concrete implementation then the followers of DDD have got it arse-backwards by starting with the domain-specific logic and leaving the domain-agnostic logic until last.
 This to me sounds as daft as building a house by starting with the roof and leaving the foundations until last.